kb-dk/the-way-we-thought-on-metadata/README.md

 A catalogue of metadata elements used in a number of services, and the *how*s and the *why*s behind them.

-I use past tense *thought* rather than *think* since I hope this will help us reuse data, their metadata, created in the past.
-Hence, to understand we need to we reasoned then.
+I use past tense *thought* rather than *think* since the thinking actually took place about a decade ago.
+I hope these docs will make reuse of metadata and content, created in the past, easier.
+Basically we need to understand how we reasoned then.

 The element I refer to is not an element as in an XML element or a SQL column.
 It is the semantics.